mgj/fetcher/README.md

   * Minimize network usage, as connections are often metered
   * Improve performance
   * Handle unresponive servers / endpoints / no internet connection
-* You need to handle the Cold Start problem: the very first time an app is started and there is no valid internet available.
+* You need to handle the Cold Start problem: the very first time an app is started and there is no internet available.
 You should be able to ship your app with preloaded data for a given url.

 ## Example time!